Hrushyang/Dom-XSS_Arts_Fashions/README.md

 # Arts Tailor Shopee E-Commerce Website

 ## Overview
 Arts Tailor Shopee is an e-commerce platform designed for showcasing and selling tailor-made fashion products.
 This specific repository contains the source code for a training extension of the website, which includes intentional vulnerabilities aimed at providing a practical exercise for penetration testers.
+This is designed as part of project from class Penetration Testing CIS 5209.

 ## Features
 - **Product Listings**: Displays a variety of tailor-made fashion products.